vdotok/JS-one2one/README.md

 ### Base URL

-You have to update BaseUrl with projectID.
+You have to update BaseUrl with your own apiBaseUrl.
 You can update **apiBaseUrl** by following these steps.
 - In environment.prod.ts File, (JS-ONE2ONE -> src -> environments -> environment.prod.ts)
 - In environment.ts File, (JS-ONE2ONE -> src -> environments -> environment.ts)